 Does OAC accept insurance for payment?

 OAC does NOT accept any health insurance.
+We are sorry for the inconvience.
 Health insurance by definition covers medical expenses for illnesses, injuries, and conditions.
 Upper cervical chiropractic is NOT about treating any type of medical condition, but rather, the purpose is to ensure that your nerve system is functioning properly.
 In return, your body stops or slows down the process of degeneration and begins to regenerate or restore itself at its optimal healing potential.

 According to most insurance providers, a chiropractor is only able to bill for chiropractic when an adjustment is performed.
 Our goal in the office is NOT to adjust your spine on every visit.
 When a practice member doesn’t need to be adjusted, their body is working the right way and they are said to be “holding” their adjustment from their previous visit.
 Think of it like going to a dentist to get your teeth checked for cavities.
 You shouldn’t have a cavity every visit.
 Our services are similar, but our focus is on the spine and nerve system.
 Upper cervical doctors check, analyze, and adjust your spine (when necessary) to ensure that your spine and nerve system are working the right way.

 Health insurance does not understand this type of protocol, and they do not pay for the infrared spinal scan or the analysis of the scan.
 One day, insurance companies will understand the importance of a proper functioning nerve system.
-Until that time comes, the upper cervical doctor’s goal will be to provide care that is safe and affordable for everyone (Weller, 2019).
+Until that time comes, the upper cervical doctor’s goal will be to provide care that is safe and affordable for everyone.

 What if I am a Medicare new practice member?